Surveillance and the Secret History of 19th-Century Wearable Tech

 Animals and Children

 The fascination with measuring bodies extended beyond the social realm of pedestrian competitions and dances to include yet another new context: using pedometers as instruments for scientific research involving animals and children.
 “In the Interest of Temperance,” a story that ran in newspapers in the summer of 1896, relates the work of a “Professor Hodge” who was studying the effects of alcohol on canine activity.
 Working with two pairs of cocker spaniels, Rum and Tipsey and Nig and Topsy, Hodge uses pedometers worn by the dogs to measure the activity of the animals over the course of the day.
 According to the article, “The prohibitionist pair are trotting about nearly all day, while the tipplers (who had been given a daily diet of alcohol) were especially active at night.”
 For Hodge, the pedometer served as a watchful device that could track his canine subjects even when he was away.
-This scientific use of pedometers was not isolated: Other pedometer studies include one in the American Journal of Society, on children’s playground activity, and one in Animal Husbandry, on bovine menstruation in the first part of the 20th century.
+This scientific use of pedometers was not isolated: Other pedometer studies include one in the American Journal of Sociology, on children’s playground activity, and one in Animal Husbandry, on bovine menstruation in the first part of the 20th century.

 In such examples, the pedometer is assumed to provide accurate knowledge of the hard-to-track phenomena, whether that’s 24-hour canine activity, children’s play, or the mysteries of cow ovulation.
 In addition to specific studies, leveraging quantum media like pedometers to track the amount of activity that a body performs in a day of work or recreation became widespread.
 The Pacific Commercial Advertiser, once the largest daily newspaper in Hawaii, ran a large chart in 1900 enumerating the miles women walked in the course of their housework, and the Washington Evening Star ran a similar accounting of an office carrier’s travels in a day.